bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 # Verifying markup from a component

-When a component is rendered in a test, the result is a <xref:Bunit.IRenderedFragment> or a <xref:Bunit.IRenderedComponent`1>.
-Through these, it is possible to access the rendered markup (HTML) of the component and, in the case of <xref:Bunit.IRenderedComponent`1>, the instance of the component.
+When a component is rendered in a test, the result is a <xref:Bunit.RenderedFragment> or a <xref:Bunit.RenderedComponent`1>.
+Through these, it is possible to access the rendered markup (HTML) of the component and, in the case of <xref:Bunit.RenderedComponent`1>, the instance of the component.

 > [!NOTE]
-> An <xref:Bunit.IRenderedComponent`1> inherits from <xref:Bunit.IRenderedFragment>.
-This page will only cover features of the <xref:Bunit.IRenderedFragment> type. <xref:Bunit.IRenderedComponent`1> is covered on the <xref:verify-component-state> page.
+> An <xref:Bunit.RenderedComponent`1> inherits from <xref:Bunit.RenderedFragment>.
+This page will only cover features of the <xref:Bunit.RenderedFragment> type. <xref:Bunit.RenderedComponent`1> is covered on the <xref:verify-component-state> page.

 This page covers the following **verification approaches:**